9 Christmas dog treat recipes

 Why should humans be the only ones to enjoy home-baked goodies during the holidays?
-Here are 11 Christmas dog treat recipes that will fill your pooch's holiday stocking with cheer:
+Here are 9 homemade Christmas dog treat recipes that will fill any pooch's holiday stocking with cheer.

-These bone-shaped cookies from Best Dog Treat Recipes are low-fat and low-calorie, and will keep for several months.
-Added bonus: According to the San Francisco Chronicle, mint may aid your dog's digestion while it freshens his breath.
+These minty low-fat and low-calorie cookies from Best Dog Treat Recipes will keep for several months.
+Added bonus: Mint may aid in dog's digestion while it freshens their breath, according to the San Francisco Chronicle.
 Use spinach powder to give the cookies a festive green color.

 These dog candy canes from Dog Treat Kitchen are a lot of work, but they're festive and a great way to get your kids involved in the baking.
 You can freeze them for up to six months, so you can get a head start on them.
 And according to the blog, dogs love the chicken and peppermint flavor.
 Tie some up with a pretty ribbon and give them as gifts to all the pups in your life.

-When the blogger behind Dog Hill Kitchen made these dog treats for her pooches back in 2008, they went a bit, uh, nutty.
-That's because the treats are full of delicious ingredients dogs love, such as bacon, all-natural peanut butter (or sun butter) and maple syrup.
+When the blogger behind Dog Hill Kitchen originally made these dog treats for her pooches, they went a bit, uh, nutty.
+That's because the treats are full of delicious ingredients that dogs love, such as bacon, all-natural peanut butter (or sun butter) and maple syrup.

-Gourmet Sleuth's carob molasses dog treats use carob, a chocolate alternative that's safe for dogs (chocolate can be dangerous for canines).
-They are also low in purine, making them a good choice for preventing kidney stones in your pup, according to the Dalmatian Club of America.
+This recipe for carob molasses dog treats from Gourmet Sleuth uses carob, a chocolate alternative that's safe for dogs (chocolate can be dangerous for canines).
+They are also low in purine, making them a good choice for preventing kidney stones in pups, according to the Dalmatian Club of America.

-Paw Luxury's Christmas carob mint dog cookies are dipped in melted carob, giving them a delicious chocolatey flavor.
-They'll also look great in a cellophane bag tied with a Christmas ribbon, so you can give them to all the dogs you care for.
+These Christmas carob mint dog cookies from Paw Luxury are dipped in melted carob, giving them a delicious chocolatey flavor.
+They'll also look great in a cellophane bag tied with a Christmas ribbon, so you can give them to all the dogs you love.